 VCP 12 is a precipitation mode VCP designed for convective weather situations.
 This scanning strategy has 14 tilts, and offers the best low level vertical sampling of the atmosphere.
 The tilts use a combination of split cuts down low, batch cuts at medium elevations, and Contiguous Doppler scans up high.
-The radar operator has the ability to adjust the PRF on the split cut and batch CD pulses, too.
 Up to 3 SAILS tilts can be included in a single volume scan.
 A complete VCP 12 scan without SAILS tilts takes approximately 4.5 minutes.